scanhamman/ror1/README.md

 <li>The full path of the folder where output text files should be written, as 'output_folder_path'.
 If missing the data_folder_path is used.</li>
 </ul>

 The following are normally supplied by command line arguments, which will always over-write values in the configuration file.
-During testing and development however, against a fixed source file, it can be much easier to include them in the .env file instead.
+During testing and development however, against a fixed source file, it can be easier to include them in the .env file instead.
 <ul>
 <li>The name of the souce JSON file, as 'src_file_name'.</li>
 <li>The name of the output file, as 'output_file_name'.
 If missing the system will construct a name based on the source file and date-time.</li>
 <li>The version of the file to be imported, as 'data_version'.
-A string, in a semantic versioning format, e.g. '1.45.1', '1.57'
+A string, with a 'v' followed by a set of numbers in a semantic versioning format, e.g. 'v1.45.1', 'v1.57'
-<li>The date of the file to be imported, as 'data_date='.
-This should be in YYYY-mm_DD ISO format.
+<li>The date of the file to be imported, as 'data_date'.
+This should be in the YYYY-mm-DD ISO format.
 </ul>

-In future versions this configuration file will need to be installed in an OS-specific configuration folder.
+In future versions this configuration file will be installed in an OS-specific configuration folder.

 <i>Set-up and initial run</i>

-The system needs to have the lookup (filled with their data) and summary tables (empty) in place before an import and further processing can take place.
+The system needs to have the lookup tables (filled with their data) and summary tables (empty) in place before an import and further processing can take place.
 It should therefore first be run with an '-i' command line argument, which ensures that the lup schema tables are created and filled, and the smm tables are created.
-In normal circumstances this shopuld only need doing once.
+In normal circumstances this should only need doing once.
 In the context of a rust development environment, using cargo, the program's arguments must be distinguished from cargo's own arguments by a double hyphen.
-The command is therefore:<br>
+The command is therefore:
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>cargo run -- -i</b>

 <i>Command line arguments</i>

 The folowing command line arguments are available:

 <i><b>-s</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -S, -source].
-Followed by a double quoted string representing the source file name,
-including the '.json' extension.
+Followed by a double quoted string representing the source file name, including the '.json' extension.

 <i><b>-f</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -F, -folder].
 Followed by a double quoted string representing the full path to the source data folder.
+Usually provided as a configuration variable, but the CLI argument will over-write that if present.

 <i><b>-v</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -data_version].
-Followed by a double quoted string representing a version number, e.g. "1.52".
+Followed by a double quoted string representing a version number, e.g. "v1.52".
+In many circumstances can be derived from the surce file name.

 <i><b>-d</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -D, -date].
 Followed by a double quoted string in ISO YYYY-mm-DD format, representing the date of the data.
+In many circumstances can be derived from the surce file name.

 <i><b>-r</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -R, -import].
 A flag that causes import of the specified source data to ror schema tables.
-The source file,
-data version and data date must be specified.
+The source file, data version and data date must be specified.

-<b><i>Note that if the source file name follows a simple convention (described below) it is possible for the system to derive the version and date from
+<b><i>Note that if the source file name follows a simple convention (described below) it is possible for the system to derive the version and date from the name.
+The file as named by ROR follows this convention, so in most cases, unless the file is renamed in an entirely different way, it is not necessary
-the name.
-The file as named by ROR follows this convention, so in most cases, unless the file is renamed in an entirely different way, it is not necessary to specify the data'a version and date separately.</b></i>
+to specify the data'a version and date separately.</b></i>

 <i><b>-p</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -P, -process].
 A flag that causes processing and summarising of the data in the ror schema tables to the src and smm schema tables.

 <i><b>-x</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -X, -export].
 A flag that causes production of a text file summarising the main features of the version currently held within the system.
-The name of the file is normally constructed from the version and the date-time of the run, but can be specified innthe configuration file, e.g. during testing.
+The name of the file is normally constructed from the version and the date-time of the run, but can be specified in the configuration file, e.g. during testing.

 <i><b>-a</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -A, -all].
 Equivalent to -r -p -x, i.e. run all main processes, in that order.
-The source file must be specified.
+The source file, data version and data date must be specified, but the latter two can usually be derived from the first.

 <i><b>-i</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -I, -install].
-Equivalent to -c -m, i.e. initialise permanent data tables.
+Equivalent to -c -m, i.e. initialise the permanent data tables.

 <i><b>-c</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -C, -context].
 A flag that causes the re-establishment of the lookup tables.
 Useful after any revision of those tables or the data within them.

 <i><b>-m</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -M, -summsetup].
 A flag that causes the re-establishment of the summary tables in the smm schema.
 NOTE - ANY EXISTING DATA IN THOSE TABLES WILL BE DESTROYED.
-It may therefore be necessayr to re-run against different source files if a series of data points over time needs to be re-established.
+It may therefore be necessary to re-run against different source files if a series of data points over time needs to be re-established.

 <i><b>-t</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -T, -test].
-A flag applied from within integration tests in the system, to suppress log creation and restrict spurious activity.
+A flag applied from within integration tests in the system, to suppress log creation.
 It is not available to users.

 <h4>File name convention and deriving version and data</h4>

 If the file name starts with a 'v' followed by a semantic versioning string, followed by a space or a hyphen and then the date in ISO format, either with spaces or without, then (whatever any following text in the name) the system is able to extract the data date and version from the file name.
 It is then no longer necessary to provide the data version and date separately.

 File names such as <b>v1.58-2024-12-11-ror-data_schema_v2.json, v1.51-20240821.json, v1.48 20240620.json</b>, and <b>v1.47 2024-05-30.json</b> all follow the required pattern.
-The first is the form of the name supplied by ROR, so renaming of the file is not necessary (though it can help to simplify it!).
+The first is the form of the name supplied by ROR, so renaming the file is not necessary (though it can help to simplify it by removing the '-ror-data_schema_v2.json' tail).

 <h4>Routine use</h4>

+TO DO

 <h4>Development environment</h4>